leonahennig/Bayesian-Optimization/README.md

 The residual network was implemented based on this blogpost:
 ## Bayesian Optimization Process
-1. Initialization: In order to reduce computational time needed, I started with a single learning rate to initlialize and evaluate the model.
+1. Initialization: In order to reduce computational time needed, I started with a single learning rate to initlialize and evaluate the model (Iteration 1).
 The learning rate is optimized over the interval [0.0001,0.01].
 2. Model Training: Train the deep neural network using the selected learning rates and evaluate its performance.
 The accuracy of the classification was implemented as an objective function.
 Again, to reduce computational time, the network is only trained for one epoch each.
 3. GP Modeling: Build a GP model to fit a function that returns the accuracy of the model for a given learning rate.
 A Matern52 kernel was used.
 4. Acquisition Function: Employ the EI function as the acquisition function to determine the next learning rate to evaluate.